I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 If you need emergency medical care, there are a few hospitals in San Miguel de Allende.
 Depending on the situation, there are also ambulance services for an extra fee.
 Otherwise, it is best to take an Uber or a Taxi.

 If your situation is not an emergency, or you need to have meds filled at a pharmacy, San Miguel has plenty of outpatient clinics and pharmacies.
-It’s not uncommon to have a doctor do a house call for non-emergencies and even bring medication depending on the situation.
+It’s not uncommon to have a doctor do a house call for non-emergencies and even bring medication, depending on the situation.
 House calls usually cost around $40.
-If a medicine is what you need, Pharmacies also deliver.
+If medicine is what you need, pharmacies can deliver it straight to your home in a matter of hours.

 Lifestyle in San Miguel de Allende